 - They have to convince their local government that the needs of the least of us are important.

 I am convinced that the assignment I have in public service is the reflection of what Dr. King challenged us all to when he said, “I think it is necessary for us to realize that we have moved from the era of civil rights to the era of human rights…In short, we have moved into an era where we are called upon to raise certain basic questions about the whole society.”
 There are many like me in the Washington, DC area — lost children of Memphis and Mississippi — and in many ways, the roots we have placed in this area are our providence.
 It is the spiritual connection of a purpose that was set in motion now 50 years ago and we seek to realize what we believe is possible.

 As for me, I believe in the promise of Prince George’s County and am working everyday to help fulfill it for my family and for yours.
 And, there’s a team of Memphians behind me helping do it.

-Candace Hollingsworth is the mayor of the City of Hyattsville and a candidate for Prince George’s County Council, District 2.
+Candace Hollingsworth is a candidate for Lieuteant Governor of Maryland and the former mayor of the City of Hyattsville.
 You can learn more about her campaign at www.candacehollingsworth.com.